 The Decision at the High Court

-The High Court held in favour of the Defendants, and dismissed the Plaintiff’s claim in its entirety.
-The High Court found that the Deceased were fully aware of the effect of the documents that he had signed to transfer his shares in CHHMPL to the 1st Defendant, and that he intended for CHHMPL to issue new shares to the 1st Defendant to make the 1st Defendant and his son majority shareholders of CHHMPL.
+The High Court held in favour of the Defendants and dismissed the Plaintiff’s claim in its entirety.
+The High Court found that the Deceased was fully aware of the effect of the documents that he had signed to transfer his shares in CHHMPL to the 1st Defendant and that he intended for CHHMPL to issue new shares to the 1st Defendant to make the 1st Defendant and his son majority shareholders of CHHMPL.

 Alternatively, the Plaintiff contended that the 1st and 2nd Defendants owed fiduciary duties to the Deceased because they acted as the Deceased’s agents in assisting to find and instruct lawyers to draft the shareholders’ agreement.
 The Plaintiff contended that, even in such “incomplete agency” cases (where no power to affect legal relationships is conferred on the agent), the relationship still imports an undertaking by the agent to act in the interest of the principal rather than his own.
 Such an agent may not act for his own benefit without the informed consent of his principal.

 The Judge did not agree that the 1st and 2nd Defendants were agents, as they did not have the legal power to affect the Deceased’s legal position (as the principal) as against third parties.
 However, on the alternative argument based on the concept of “incomplete agency”, the Judge accepted that the 1st and 2nd Defendants were acting as agents when giving instructions to the lawyers from the large law firm, and thus owed fiduciary duties to the Deceased.
 Therefore, it became necessary for the Judge to determine if the Plaintiff’s assertion that the Deceased did not know what he had signed, could be supported by the evidence.

 The validity of the disputed transactions